 Incremental revenue opportunities from digital transformation

+Most of the companies interviewed were in the process of completing their digital transformation.
+According to them, the Automation Anywhere platform accelerated that journey.
 Specifically, enterprises were able to capture additional revenue not previously possible without the Automation Anywhere platform.
-This came from releasing new or expanded products and services for their customers and automating processes, including data entry and migration, invoicing and credits, sales spreadsheet updates, purchase order issuance and invoice receipts, invoice matching, and inventory accounting.
+This came from releasing new or expanded products and services for their customers, as well as accelerating previously manual processes, such as data entry and migration, invoicing and credits, sales spreadsheet updates, purchase order issuance and invoice receipts, invoice matching, and inventory accounting.

-Total benefits accrued as a result of digital transformation amounted to $1.1 million.
+The total benefits accrued as a result of digital transformation amounted to $1.1 million.

 Redeploying staff to focus on process improvements

-Total benefits from process improvements added up to $8.3 million.
+By provisioning a scalable, resilient, and flexible Digital Workforce, the total benefits from process improvements added up to $8.3 million.